Visions and Values

 WE ARE PETERHOUSE!

 St. Peter, after whom Peterhouse is named, was a close friend and follower of Jesus.
 Originally a fisherman, Peter’s name means “rock” and Jesus told Peter that he would be the rock upon which the church (referring to all people who followed Jesus) would be built.
 Peter demonstrated trust in Jesus, even stepping out of a boat and onto water.
 But Peter also made mistakes.
-He sometimes misunderstood Jesus and famously said he didn’t even know him three times after Jesus had been arrested.
+He sometimes misunderstood Jesus and famously said he did not even know him three times after Jesus had been arrested.
 Yet, after Jesus’ resurrection, Peter was restored and appointed a leader in the early church.

 Inspired by this story, it is our vision that Peterhouse Church of England Primary Academy will: